Understanding PHP Data Types

 In PHP, there are four simple data types, which include:

 An integer is a whole number and can be either positive or negative.
-To define an integer in PHP, simply use the keyword "int".
+PHP is dynamically typed, so the type is inferred from the assigned value.
 For example, $num = 42; defines a variable $num as an integer with the value of 42.

 A float, also known as a floating-point number, is a number with a decimal point.
-To define a float in PHP, use the keyword "float".
+In PHP, assigning a decimal value automatically sets the type.
 For example, $price = 12.99; defines a variable $price as a float with the value of 12.99.

 A boolean can have only two values: true or false.
-To define a boolean in PHP, use the keyword "bool".
+In PHP, assigning true or false sets the variable's type.
 For example, $check = true; defines a variable $check as a boolean with the value of true.

 A string is a series of characters.
-To define a string in PHP, use the keyword "string".
+In PHP, wrapping text in quotes automatically creates a string.
 For example, $name = "John Doe"; defines a variable $name as a string with the value of "John Doe".

 Complex Data Types in PHP